SYSPROG-JLS/SYSPROG-JLS/README.md

 ## Current Interests

-I've been currently working on Speech to Text using various Python libraries.
-Also getting back into Chat-GPT API.
+I've been currently working on writing a
+CDP1802 emulator that will run on a
+Raspberry Pi Pico

 <!---
 SYSPROG-JLS/SYSPROG-JLS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.